Aaron Rodgers Next Team Odds Point to Steelers, Raiders as Betting Favorites

 Now that the NFL season is behind us, it's time to start thinking about the offseason.

 One of the most popular storylines will be where Aaron Rodgers will land.
-Will he be back with the Jets?
-Will he retire?
-Will he end up on a different team?
+The Jets announced they're moving on from Rodgers, but there's still the question of if he will retire or end up on a different team.

 Aaron Rodgers Next Team Odds